Call for abstracts and proposals

 We welcome three types of proposals:

-The submission deadline was Sunday, 15 May 2016.
+The submission deadline is Friday, 23 March 2018.
 We are sorry, but no submissions will be accepted after that date.
-Notifications of acceptance will be sent by 31 May.
+Notifications of acceptance will be sent by 23 April.

-Limits per person: While there is no limit on the number of submissions, each individual will be permitted to present only one paper.
+Limits per person: While there is no limit on the number of submissions, no individual will be selected for more than one paper/presentation/session.

 Download a PDF of the Call for Papers & Proposals (PDF, 490kb)